Europa Aircraft: History

-The original Europa, (the "Classic"), was designed by Ivan Shaw and the prototype, G-YURO, first flew in February 1992.
+The original Europa, (the "Classic"), was designed by Ivan Shaw (born 1945) and the prototype, G-YURO, first flew in February 1992.
 Production of kit components was established at the company's factory in Kirkbymoorside, North Yorkshire.

 In the early 1990s the company won a £100,000 grant from the UK Department of Trade and Industry in recognition of its technical achievements.
 Europa Aircraft has grown to be one of the most successful British kit plane suppliers, with over 700 Europas flying in 33 countries.
 The Europa XS was named as one of the UK's Millennium Products by the then Prime Minister Tony Blair, and described by Pilot magazine as "the most significant light plane of the decade".

 Ivan Shaw left Europa to develop the Europa-derivative Liberty XL2 production aircraft at a new company, Liberty Aerospace, in Melbourne, Florida, United States.
 After Shaw left, the firm faced considerable difficulties; but in September 2008, company fortunes improved as Europa Aircraft was acquired by British company, Swift Technology Group.

 Europa Aircraft has existed under several company names, and the current name is Europa Aircraft (2004) Ltd. The manufacturing of the Europa range of aircraft is carried out by a sister company, Aviation and Marine Engineering Ltd. Other companies within the Group include Swift Aircraft, Swift TG Maintenance, Swift TG Solutions and Aviation, Swift TG Energy and TWF Solutions.

 In 2020, Europa Aircraft announced the launch of a new kit aircraft design, the Europa Elite.
 The design will fit the into the EASA CS-VLA category and will be of all composite construction, with two seats in side-by-side configuration.